cdsittampalam/documentation/docs/Deposit & Withdraw.md

 *   AUTHORISED
 *   IGNORED

-The following is an example entry in the approval ledger:
+The following is an example actioned entry in the Approval view with the status of IGNORED:

 ![Transaction Approval](/doc-images/transactionappr.png)